Charles Kushner

-Charles Kushner (born May 16, 1954) is an American real-estate developer, diplomat, and disbarred attorney serving since 2025 as the United States ambassador to France and Monaco.
+Charles Kushner (born May 16, 1954) is an American real estate developer, diplomat, and former attorney serving since 2025 as the United States ambassador to France and Monaco.
 He founded Kushner Companies in 1985.

-His elder son, Jared, is the husband of Ivanka Trump, the daughter of U.S. president Donald Trump, during whose first presidential administration he served as senior advisor from 2017 to 2021.
+Charles' elder son, Jared is the husband of Ivanka Trump, during whose father's first presidential administration he served as a Senior Adviser from 2017 to 2021.
 He has three other children, including his younger son Joshua, a venture capitalist who is married to the supermodel Karlie Kloss.

 In 2005, Kushner was convicted of illegal campaign contributions, tax evasion, and witness tampering, and was sentenced to two years' imprisonment, which he served in the Federal Prison Camp, Montgomery.
 As a convicted felon, he was also disbarred in three states.
 He later received a pardon issued by his son's father-in-law, President Trump, on December 23, 2020.
 Kushner has donated significant amounts to Trump's campaigns.
 Previously, he was a major Democratic party donor.
 In 2025, he was nominated by President Trump to serve as United States ambassador to France during his second administration.
 He was confirmed by the United States Senate on May 19, 2025, by a vote of 51–45.

 Early life

-Charles Kushner was born on May 16, 1954, to Joseph Berkowitz and Rae Kushner, Jewish Holocaust survivors born in eastern Poland who came to America from the USSR in 1949.
+Charles Kushner was born on May 16, 1954 to Joseph Berkowitz and Rae Kushner, Jewish Holocaust survivors born in eastern Poland who went to America from the USSR in 1949.
 At birth, he was named Chanan, after a maternal uncle who died in a German concentration camp during the Holocaust.
 He grew up in Elizabeth, New Jersey, with his elder brother Murray Kushner and sister Esther Schulder.
 His father worked as a construction worker, builder, and real estate investor.
 Kushner graduated from the Hofstra University School of Law in 1979.